Ardinenukuri/Huslte-platform/README.md

-# E-Learning Platform
+# Hustle Platform

 ## 📌 Overview
-This E-Learning Platform provides a structured online learning experience with mentorship, job opportunities, and a community forum.
+This Hustle Platform provides a structured online learning experience with mentorship, job opportunities, and a community forum.
 The platform allows users to register as mentors, mentees, or participants, enroll in courses, complete quizzes, track progress, and earn certificates.

 ## 🚀 Features
 - **User Authentication** (Mentors, Mentees, Participants, Admins)